mobile phone apps

 • GPS and ridesharing apps such as Uber, DiDi and Maps

-Streaming is often the quickest way to hit your data limit, but how much does it actually use?
-On average, Foxtel Now, Netflix and Stan use over 1GB per hour streaming on Standard Definition, with High Definition costing you around 3GB of data per hour.
-While not every service offers their data usage figures, you can assume other streaming provider, including Hayu, Amazon Prime, Disney+ and YouTube would use a similar amount, so it’s best to keep an eye on your data then next time you click on ‘Next Episode’.
+Streaming is often the quickest way to hit your data limit, but which apps use the most data and how much do they actually use?
+On average, Netflix and Stan use over 1GB per hour streaming on Standard Definition, with High Definition costing you around 3GB of data per hour.
+While not every service offers their data usage figures, you can assume other streaming providers, including Hayu, Amazon Prime, Disney+ and YouTube would use a similar amount, so it’s best to keep an eye on your usage.

 Also falling under the streaming category is music streaming apps.
 While no official numbers have been released by Spotify or Apple Music, multiple online sources state that a low quality music stream will cost you around 40MB to 50MB per hour, while normal quality will be closer to 70MB per hour, with a high quality sound costing you around 115MB per hour.
-While a lot less than video streaming, if you’re a big music fan, your tunes may be pushing you over your limit.
+While a lot less than video streaming, if you’re a big music fan, it’s still worth keeping an eye on.

 How to reduce data usage on streaming apps

-The easiest way to cut back on data usage is to lower the definition of your stream.
-While you’ll sacrifice quality, it may be better to watch a blurry picture than pay a bigger bill.
-Alternatively, if you don’t want to sacrifice quality, you can always download your music or shows on your home Wi-Fi and watch/listen offline, allowing you to get the best of both worlds.
+The easiest way to cut back on data usage is to lower the definition of your stream, but doing so does mean you’ll sacrifice a bit of quality.
+Alternatively, you can always download your music or shows on your home WiFi and watch/listen offline, allowing you to get the best of both worlds.

 Related: Mobile data: what is it and how much do you need?

-Most social media apps – including Facebook, Instagram, Twitter, Snapchat, Tik Tok and Tumblr – all use approximately 1MB-3MB per minute of use, although photo and video heavy apps, such as Tik Tok and Instagram, will use more, particularly if you have the ‘auto-play’ feature on.
-Considering how popular social media apps are – and how many of them you likely have on your phone – you may have to choose between a higher phone bill or posting that Boomerang on Instagram.
+Most social media apps – including Facebook, Instagram, X (formerly Twitter), Snapchat, Tik Tok and Tumblr – all use approximately 1MB-3MB per minute of use.
+Apps that use a lot of data, like Tik Tok and Instagram, will use more than other social media apps, particularly if you have the ‘auto play’ feature on.

-How to reduce data usage on social media apps
+How to reduce usage on social media apps that use a lot of data

 With videos the biggest killer of data, altering your settings to never auto-play videos will save you from running out of data before the month is done.
-And while not available on all apps, you can change your settings on Facebook by going through Settings > Media and Contacts > Videos and Photos > Auto-play > Never Auto-play Videos.
-You can also cut down on how much data your social media apps use by simply using them less, but is that really an option?
+You can change your settings on Facebook by going through Settings > Media and Contacts > Videos and Photos > Auto-play > Never Auto-play Videos.

-As GPS and ridesharing apps need constant location tracking to work effectively, they’ll often use a lot more data than you think.
+As GPS and ridesharing apps need constant location tracking to work effectively, they’re actually apps that use a lot of data.
 While no official numbers have been released, most online estimates put apps such as Maps, DiDi and Uber at around 1GB-3GB of data per month.
 While not a huge number in comparison to other apps you have on your phone, if you’re constantly travelling or taking Ubers, your data may also be taken for a ride.

 How to reduce data usage on ridesharing and GPS apps

-In addition to simply just using it less (although a bit tough when you don’t know where you’re going), you can also limit location services, meaning your apps aren’t communicating 24/7.
+In addition to simply just using it less, you can also limit location services, meaning your apps aren’t communicating 24/7.
 You can alter the location services via Settings > Privacy > Location Services.

 Compare big data phone plans

 Need more data on your phone plan?
-There’s a wide range of plans and providers offering phone plans with big data inclusions across both prepaid and postpaid plans.
-Keep in mind some prepaid plans with big data inclusions could have a long expiry period.
 You can compare plans in the below table, switch between the tabs to compare prepaid and postpaid plans.

 The following table shows a selection of SIM-only postpaid plans with a minimum of 40GB data on Canstar Blue’s database, listed in order of their standard monthly cost, from the lowest to highest and then by data allowance, largest to smallest.
 Use our tool for simple mobile phone plan comparison to easily compare plans from a range of providers.
 This is a selection of products with links to a referral partner.